Get The Skinny: 6 Medical Billing Performance Metrics and KPI You Need for 2016

 Payments / Total # of encounters for same given period

-The Importance of Benchmarking Your Healthcare Billing KPIsAs previously mentioned, if you’re going to measure KPIs, you should benchmark them as well.
+The Importance of Benchmarking Your Healthcare Billing KPIAs previously mentioned, if you’re going to measure KPIs, you should benchmark them as well.
 Comparing your numbers against historical data isn’t enough.
 Of course, it’s important to compare against weeks, months and years prior.
 But consider the use of other industry data that will give you a better sense of how your practice compares to others in your specialty (MGMA is one of your best resources.)

 So, what should you do to keep track of these metrics efficiently?